 In regards to the extravagant costs of the products, he argued it was not his responsibility to look at agreements between the contractor and its suppliers.
-For the high salaries, he explained he didn’t have a say in an employer’s salary policy: “Of course, the amount is impressive, but we cannot decide how companies motive their employees”.
+For the high salaries, he explained he didn’t have a say in an employer’s salary policy: “Of course, the amount is impressive, but we cannot decide how companies motivate their employees”.

 Christian Krastev said he would not resign from his position.

-“We really need an Anti-Corruption Commission with investigative functions” the prime minister wrote on Facebook.
+“We really need an Anti-Corruption Commission with investigative functions,” the prime minister wrote on Facebook.
 “The city administrators of Sofia told us they did not have the budget to cover electricity prices and would reduce public transport activity….
 When we clean up corruption, there will be a budget for everything!”